jazzband/django-analytical/docs/services/snapengage.rst

 :ttag:`analytical.*` tags.
 If you are, skip to :ref:`snapengage-configuration`.

-The SnapEngage Javascript code is inserted into templates using a template tag.
+The SnapEngage JavaScript code is inserted into templates using a template tag.
 Load the :mod:`SnapEngage` template tag library and insert the :ttag:`SnapEngage` tag.
 Because every page that you want to track must have the tag, it is useful to add it to your base template.